A bone x-ray is an imaging test to look at the bones.

 How the test is performed

-The test is performed in a hospital radiology department or in the health care provider's office by an x-ray technician.
-You will position the bone to be x-rayed on the table, pictures are then taken, and the bone is repositioned, if necessary, for different views.
+The test is done in a hospital radiology department or in the health care provider's office by an x-ray technician.
+For the test, you will position the bone to be x-rayed on the table.
+Pictures are then taken, and the bone is repositioned for different views.

 How to prepare for the test

-Inform the health care provider if you are pregnant.
-You must remove all jewelry.
+Tell the health care provider if you are pregnant.
+You must remove all jewelry for the x-ray.

 How the test will feel

-The x-rays themselves are painless.
-However, repositioning the bone may be uncomfortable.
+The x-rays are painless.
+Changing position for getting different views of the bone may be uncomfortable.

 Why the test is performed

-A bone x-ray is used to detect fractures, tumors, or degenerative conditions of the bone.
+A bone x-ray is used to look for injuries or conditions affecting the bone.

 What abnormal results mean